 When it got bad, he was beside her.
 He never wanted to put her in a home.
-He made sure she was always comfortable, fixing the pillow underneath her head throughout the day.
+He made sure she was always comfortable, fixing the pillow beneath her head throughout the day.
 When she needed to be spoon fed, he lovingly fed her.
 It was the same thing when she was moved to a feeding tube.
 And when he realized she’d be laying in a bed for the rest of her life, that she’d regressed back to infant-state, in need of diaper changes and feeding and bathing and soothing, he was so faithful to care for her.
 In sickness and in health.

-I grew up visiting Puerto Rico twice a year, and it was never for vacation.
+I grew up visiting Puerto Rico twice a year and it was never for vacation.
 It was so my mom could help my grandpa by cleaning the house, by helping him with my grandmother, and by reminding him that he needed to eat too.
-I spent every summer and winter break inside– on arguably one of the most beautiful islands in the world– reading books and talking with my grandpa in between his tending to my grandmother.
+I spent every summer and winter break indoors– on arguably one of the most beautiful islands in the world– reading books and talking with my grandpa in between his tending to my grandmother.
 And at the time I didn’t realize this, but he was showing me what love was.
 He was giving me a true example of love.
 As I grew older, I became so aware of how he loved her, how he took his wedding vows seriously.
 For better or for worse.
 In sickness and in health.
 He never let her go.
 I don’t think this would have been possible without even a drop of faith in God.
 My grandmother was a woman of faith, raised Catholic, and through this experience my grandpa really turned to the Lord for strength.